craigfrancis/php-is-literal-rfc/readme-v2.txt

 But we do not pretend there aren't ways around this (e.g. using [[https://github.com/craigfrancis/php-is-literal-rfc/blob/main/justification/is-literal-bypass.php|eval]]), but in doing so the developer is clearly choosing to do something wrong.
 We want to provide safety rails, but there is nothing stopping the developer from intentionally jumping over them.

-==== Integer Values ====
+==== FAQ: Integer Values ====

 We wanted to flag integers defined in the source code, in the same way we are doing with strings.
 Unfortunately [[https://news-web.php.net/php.internals/114964|it would require a big change to add a literal flag on integers]].
 Changing how integers work internally would have made a big performance impact, and potentially affected every part of PHP (including extensions).

 Due to this limitation, we did consider an approach to trust all integers, where Scott Arciszewski suggested the name //is_noble()//.
 While this is not as philosophically pure, we continued to explore this possibility because we could not find any way an Injection Vulnerability could be introduced with integers in SQL, HTML, CLI; and other contexts as well (e.g. preg, mail additional_params, XPath query, and even eval).
 We could not find any character encoding issues either (The closest we could find was EBCDIC, an old IBM character encoding, which encodes the 0-9 characters differently; which anyone using it would need to re-encode either way, and [[https://www.php.net/manual/en/migration80.other-changes.php#migration80.other-changes.ebcdic|EBCDIC is not supported by PHP]]).
 And we could not find any issue with a 64bit PHP server sending a large number to a 32bit database, because the number is being encoded as characters in a string (so that's also fine).
 However, the feedback received was that while safe from Injection Vulnerabilities, it becomes a more complex concept, one that might cause developers to assume it is also safe from developer/logic errors.
-Ultimately the preference was the simpler approach, that did not allow any integers (why this RFC uses the name LiteralString).
+Ultimately the preference was the simpler approach, that did not allow any integers (which is reinforced with the name LiteralString).

-==== Other Values ====
+==== FAQ: Other Values ====

 Like Integers, it would be hard to support Boolean/Float values; they are also a very low-value feature, and we cannot be sure of the security implications.